JiLiZART/BBob/README.md

 </div>

-BBob is a tool to parse and transform [BBCode](https://en.wikipedia.org/wiki/BBCode) Written in pure javascript, no dependencies
+BBob is a tool to parse and transform [BBCode](https://en.wikipedia.org/wiki/BBCode) written in pure javascript, no dependencies

 ## Packages